A HISTORY OF ROMAN BRITAIN

 By Tim Lambert

-Then in 71-74 AD the Romans conquered the north of England.
+Then in 71-74 AD the Romans conquered what is now the north of England.
 They built a great town at York.
 The Romans also established a town at Carlisle In the years 74-77 the Romans conquered South Wales.
 Then in 77 AD Agricola was made governor of Britain.
-First he conquered North Wales.
+First, he conquered North Wales.
 Then he turned his attention to what is now Scotland.
 By 81 AD the Romans had captured the area from the Clyde to the Forth.
 In 82 they advanced further north.
 In 83 the Romans won a great victory at Mons Graupius (it is not known exactly where that was).
-However in 86 the Romans withdrew from Scotland.
+However, in 86 the Romans withdrew from Scotland.

-In 122-126 the Emperor Hadrian built a great wall across the northern frontier of Roman England to keep out the people the Romans called the Picts.
-However under the Emperor Antonius Pius the Romans again invaded Scotland.
-In 42-43 they defeated the Picts.
+In 122-126 the Emperor Hadrian built a great wall across the northern frontier of Roman Britain to keep out the people the Romans called the Picts.
+However, under Emperor Antonius Pius, the Romans again invaded Scotland.
+In 142-43 they defeated the Picts.
 The Romans then built a wall of turf with a stone base to protect their conquests.
-However the Antonine Wall, as it was called, was abandoned about 163.
+However, the Antonine Wall, as it was called, was abandoned about 163.
 The Roman army withdrew to Hadrian's Wall.

 Portchester Castle, a Roman fort

 In the 4th century the Roman Empire in the west went into serious economic and political decline.
 The populations of towns fell.
 Public baths and amphitheaters went out of use.
 In 367 Scots from Northern Ireland, Picts from Scotland and Saxons joined to raid Roman Britain and loot it.
 They overran Hadrian's Wall and killed the Count of the Saxon shore.
 However the Romans sent a man named Theodosius with reinforcements to restore order.